 We Apply Employment Law for Employers and Build Customized Solutions

 If your organization has questions about employment law for employers or needs assistance with a dispute, contact the Law Offices of David S. Rich, LLC.
-We assist businesses with their New York and New Jersey employment law compliance and litigation needs — moreover, we strive to resolve issues fairly and expeditiously for our clients.
+We assist businesses with their Manhattan and New Jersey employment law compliance and litigation needs — moreover, we strive to resolve issues fairly and expeditiously for our clients.
 Depending on your business’ unique needs, this might involve alternative dispute resolution, such as arbitration, or civil litigation.
 To schedule a confidential assessment, complete our contact form or call us today.